Nov 20 2024 /

 • Software is automatically updated in line with the latest regulations

-With practice management software, you can even automate the process of gathering the relevant information and documents you need to prepare your clients’ tax returns.
+With practice management software, you can even automate the process of gathering the relevant information and documents you need to prepare tax returns.
 TaxDome, for example, comes with customizable tax organizers (digital forms) that guide clients through the process of submitting information.
 These can be sent out as part of a wider tax preparation automated workflow.

 TaxDome's customizable tax organizers enables you to automate the process of gathering client documents and information.